 - Symptoms of cholera include diarrhea, vomiting, and leg cramps.

-What is cholera?
+What causes cholera?

-Cholera symptoms include diarrhea, vomiting, and leg cramps.
-Untreated, these conditions may lead to rapid dehydration, septic shock, kidney failure, and death within hours.
+- Untreated, these conditions may lead to rapid dehydration, septic shock, kidney failure, and death within hours.

 What is the difference between cholera, acute watery diarrhea, and dysentery?